software-mansion-labs/expo-horizon/expo-horizon-notifications/README.md

 ## Usage

-1. Install the `expo-horizon-core` package:
+1. Install and configure the `expo-horizon-core` package:

 ```bash
 npx expo install expo-horizon-core
 ```

+For detailed setup steps and configuration options, refer to the [`expo-horizon-core` documentation](../expo-horizon-core/README.md).

+> [!NOTE]
+> For push notifications to work, you must set the correct `horizonAppId` in the `expo-horizon-core` configuration.

 2. Install the package: